TurboGears/tg2docs/docs/turbogears/agent-tooling.rst

 - by default skills are installed under ``.agents/skills/``;
 - ``--claude`` installs only ``.claude/skills/`` for Claude Code.

-Installation links the skills from the installed devtools package when possible and falls back to copying; existing skill directories are never overwritten, and symlinks escaping the project are rejected.
 The quickstart installs the default target automatically.
-Generated projects ignore ``.agents/`` and ``.claude/`` in Git, since the skills are machine-local and regenerated from the installed devtools version.
+Running the installer again does not replace an existing skill directory.
+The skill files are machine-local and generated projects ignore ``.agents/`` and ``.claude/`` in Git.
+Use ``--claude`` when the project is being used with Claude Code; otherwise the default ``.agents/skills/`` target is appropriate.

 Agent Skills
 ============

-The installed skills are Markdown guidance that teaches agents the TurboGears workflow:
+The installed skills are Markdown guidance for project-aware development:

 - ``tg-inspect`` — discovering routes, controllers, models, templates, and project facts through ``tginfo``;